 The toolkit is produced for adaptation by countries to their own cultural context.
+It is hoped that groups such as indigenous people will be reached.
 Since activities build upon each other, it is recommended that, as much as possible, facilitators maintain the sequence.
 The acronym PLHIV was used throughout the toolkit, nonetheless facilitators are encouraged to use 'People Living with HIV' when facilitating the activities.

 This toolkit should not be viewed as a solution to overcoming the challenges associated with encouraging behaviour change with respect to stigma and discrimination.
-Instead, it should be seen as a useful component of a wider framework on stigma and discrimination reduction and behaviour modification among Health Workers within the Caribbean.
+Instead, it should be seen as a useful component of a wider framework on stigma and discrimination reduction and behaviour modification within the Caribbean.